Skip to content

 Install KVM

-apt -y install qemu-kvm libvirt-daemon-system libvirt-daemon virtint bridge-utils libguestfs-tools libosinfo-bin libvirt-daemon-driver-storage-rbd ovmf qemu-guest-agent
+apt -y install qemu-system-x86 libvirt-daemon-system libvirt-daemon virtinst bridge-utils libguestfs-tools libosinfo-bin libvirt-daemon-driver-storage-rbd ovmf qemu-guest-agent

 Configure bridge interfaces